mathiasertl/django-ca/docs/source/changelog/TBR_2.6.0.rst

   will be removed in ``django-ca~=3.2.0``.
 * The `regenerate_ocsp_keys` command was renamed to :command:`manage.py generate_ocsp_keys` for consistency.
   The old name will be removed in ``django-ca~=3.2.0``.
+* :command:`manage.py generate_crls` now allows passing key backend options if exactly one CA is specified.
+* :command:`manage.py generate_crls` and :command:`manage.py generate_ocsp_keys` now use a unified interface
+  and have the same arguments.
+* :command:`manage.py generate_crls` and :command:`manage.py generate_ocsp_keys` now allow forcing generation
+  of CRLs/OCSP keys (even if not due for renewal) and excluding CAs from renewal.

 ***************
 Admin interface